| Crates.io | lgalloc |

 }

-Lgalloc provides an allocator for power-of-two sized memory regions.
+Lgalloc provides an allocator for power-of-two sized memory regions, with an optional dampener.

 The requested capacity can be rounded up to a larger capacity.

-The memory can be repurposed, for example to back a vector, however, the caller needs to be careful never to free the memory using the specific allocator.
+The memory can be repurposed, for example to back a vector, however, the caller needs to be careful never to free the memory using another allocator.

 Memory is not unmapped, but can be lazily marked as unused with a background thread.
 The exact options for this still need to be determined.